 The palace was extended over the years to make it look how we see it now.
 The majority of the work took place in the late 1600s by the designer Sir William Bruce when Charles II was restored to the throne after the English Civil War.

 Bonnie Prince Charlie used the palace to set up court in 1745 when he was claiming the crown for himself.
 Apparently he was greeted with cheers from the Scots as he arrived there.
 He stayed at the Palace for 6 weeks before leaving and eventually being defeated at the battle of Culloden the following year.

-The Palace has since seen Kings and Queens come and go until our current monarch, Queen Elizabeth II – she still comes to the castle every year as it is the official residence of the Queen in Scotland.
-She holds state affairs here, garden parties and often welcomes visitors to the palace.
+The Palace has since seen Kings and Queens come and go until our current monarch, King Charles IiI – he will still come to the castle every year as it is the official residence of the King in Scotland.
+He’ll hold state affairs here, garden parties and welcome visitors to the palace.

 Inside Holyrood Palace

 When you visit the Palace there are a few things to do but the main attraction is the tour of the inside of the building.
 You can see the staterooms, galleries and the oldest part of the palace where Mary, Queen of Scots stayed.

 When you arrive at the palace and get your ticket you’ll be given an audio guide with headphones that can be manipulated into any language.
 There’s even a children’s version of the tour too, although I’m not sure what that’s like as for once I was child free on this trip!

 You’ll start outside in the courtyard and if you want you can spend as much time out here taking pictures, exploring the grounds and also the Abbey.
 When you’re ready to go inside and start the tour it will take you round a number of rooms in the palace and the audio guide explains what you’re seeing and sometimes there’s also some extra snippets of interviews from the Royal Family to listen to as well.